PetrolStation/PetrolEngine/README.md

 Petrol Engine is a project that aims to be modular and fairly easy to use.
 To achieve this it is split into several parts:
-- Lead - a base repo to combine all the parts
+- PetrolEngine - a base repo to combine all the parts
 - PetrolEngineCore - the core of the engine
 - PetrolEngineOpenGL - most universal renderer API
-- PetrolEngineOpenAl - a audio API
+- PetrolEngineOpenAl - audio API

-- PetrolEngineVulkan (WIP) - a renderer API that CAN speed up your app
-- PetrolEngineMoltenVK (WIP) - a renderer API for macOS
-- PetrolEngineEditor   (WIP) - a editor for the engine
-- PetrolEngineKazan    (WIP) - a software renderer for embedded systems
+###### ... and more on the PetrolStation

 ## Requirements

-To build Lead you need the following tools:
+To build Petrol you need the following tools:
 - [CMake](https://cmake.org/) - build system
 - [Git](https://git-scm.com/) - version control system
 - [Python](https://www.python.org/) - scripting language